BeTomorrow/micro-observables/README.md

 ```

 #### Observable.onlyIf(predicate)
 Create a new observable that is updated when the value of the calling observable passes the given predicate.
-When `onlyIf()` is called, if the value of the calling observable doesn't pass the predicate, the new observable contains initially `undefined`.
+When `onlyIf()` is called, if the value of the calling observable doesn't pass the predicate, the new observable is initialized with `undefined`.
 It works the same as `Array.filter()`.

 ```ts
 const counter = observable(0);